smhillin/kafka_essentials/single_node_multi_broker_kafka.md

     tree events-3

-## Open one of the paritions on one of the brokers and perform a dump of the logs
+## Open one of the partitions on one of the brokers and perform a dump of the logs